-The Society's net interest margin increased from 1.7% to 1.9% during the year principally due to the effects of the low rate savings market in the backdrop of a historically low Bank Base Rate (BBR) of 0.10% which remained for most of 2021 and which increased to 0.25% on 16 December 2021 and further increased to 0.50% on 3 February 2022.
+The Society's net interest margin increased from 1.9% to 2.1% during the year principally due to rises in the Bank Base Rate (BBR), which increased from 0.5% to 4.0% during the year ended 6 February 2023.
 The Board seeks at all times to manage the margin by balancing the risks and rewards in relation to borrowing Members while offering value to savers Members.